Tiramisioux/cinemate/README.md

 ## Basic functions

-Autostarts cinepi-raw, manual controls and a simple gui on the HDMI display.
+Autostarts cinepi-raw with a simple GUI on the HDMI display.

 Enables recording on GPIO 4.